-Tooth problems and pain when chewing
+Dental problems and pain when chewing

-Problems in a dog's teeth can lead to pain - and it's really nasty when chewing.
-Inflammation in the teeth or gums very often leads to reluctance to eat.
-Puppies that are going through a change of teeth are particularly susceptible and really spurn their food during this time.
-This is where help from the vet is needed, because puppies in particular need more rather than less food.
+Problems in the dog's teeth can lead to pain - and it's really nasty when chewing.
+Inflammation in the teeth or gums very often leads to a loss of appetite.
+Puppies that are going through a change of teeth are particularly susceptible and downright spurn their food during this time.
+Help from the vet is needed here, because puppies in particular need more rather than less food.

-Sickness, fatigue, excessive sleep?
+Illness, exhaustion, excessive sleep?

-Digestive problems - diarrhoea, vomiting, gastrointestinal problems?
+Digestive problems - diarrhea, vomiting, gastrointestinal problems?

-Appetite loss due to frequent food changes
+Loss of appetite due to frequent food changes

-Better alternatives: treats, leftovers, chews
+Better alternatives: treats, leftovers, chewing bones

 Recently received vaccination